You are probably using high-end internet services provider but sometimes the stability is not as good as expected.

 - Wait until finished and you’ll get the PING result

-1. First, open the Start Menu and type “CMD” or “Command Prompt” then open that program.
+1. First, open the Start Menu and type “CMD” or “Command Prompt” then launch that program.

 4. When done, it will show the result of PING time, from minimum, maximum, and average in milliseconds.
 The shorter time, the better internet stability and vice versa.

-For people who are just reenacting social media, reading Wikipedia, or looking for some cute cat pictures, PING speed may not mandatory.
+For people who are just enjoying social media, reading Wikipedia, or looking for some cute cat pictures, PING speed may not mandatory.
 But for an online gaming application, PING can’t be compromised.

-Unstable connection incurs laggy, pending message, and even some game components failed to load.
-Make sure your internet connection and stability sufficient for gaming purpose.
+Unstable connection incurs laggy, delayed chat, and even some game components failed to load.
+Make sure your internet connection and stability is sufficient for a gaming purpose.

 …or just don’t play online games.